 10. Innovations and New Horizons in Benefits

-This session has four modules.
-One of our most popular sessions last season, modules in this session address the creative plan solutions that are emerging in the marketplace for small, medium and large groups, the disruptors to the employee benefits landscape that are pushing towards fundamental changes that will affect all stakeholders, and the impact of technology.
-Finally, we will take a forward look into the future of medicines and treatments that are on the horizon.
-At the end of this session you will understand the individual group level and larger market forces that are promising to change the benefits landscape for all stakeholders involved.
+This session has three modules.
+This is a glimpse of investment that may fundamentally change our industry and benefits innovation.
+Modules in this session address the creative plan solutions that are emerging in the marketplace for small, medium and large groups, the disruptors to the employee benefits landscape that are pushing towards fundamental changes that will affect all stakeholders, and the impact of technology.
+At the end of this session you will understand at the individual group level and larger market forces that are promising to change the benefits landscape for all stakeholders involved.